 Amazon S3 Transfer Acceleration can provide fast and secure transfers over long distances between your client and Amazon S3.
 Transfer Acceleration uses Amazon CloudFront's globally distributed edge locations.

 Transfer Acceleration incurs additional charges, so be sure to review pricing.
 To determine if Transfer Acceleration will improve the transfer speeds for your use case, review the Amazon S3 Transfer Acceleration Speed Comparison tool.

-Note: Transfer Acceleration does not support cross-Region copies using CopyObject.
+Note: Transfer Acceleration doesn't support cross-Region copies using CopyObject.